gabjg/gabjg.github.io/_posts/2021-4-7-Basic-Switch-Stuff.md

 ![logging into sw 2](https://user-images.githubusercontent.com/79895144/115183382-81e5fc00-a090-11eb-837a-a81eb0056119.png)

 Success!
 You can see at the top I was prompted to log in with a username and password.
 This is the `line vty 0 15` and `login local` commands at work, along with our `username (Teemo) secret (Teemo)` commands.
-Next, I was prompted after typing `en` to enter USER EXEC mode.
+Next, I was prompted after typing `en` to enter privileged EXEC mode.
 Afer typing that password, I can now access the switch.
-Still plugged into SW2, let's see if I can access SW1 and SW3.
+From SW1, let's see if I can access SW2 and SW3.
 This will test if we have configured our trunks correctly.

 ![screenshot 1](https://user-images.githubusercontent.com/79895144/115183718-36801d80-a091-11eb-8f8a-1d857738f2f2.jpg)